 Carlsbad Cultural Resource Guidelines Update

-The City of Carlsbad just released the public review draft of its comprehensive update to the 1990 Cultural Resource Guidelines.
-The draft document is the Carlsbad Tribal, Cultural and Paleontological Resources Guidelines, and provides a comprehensive approach for the city, consultants, property owners and the public to use in addressing historic, archaeological, paleontological and tribal resources within Carlsbad.
-The public can provide comments on the document through August 21, 2017.
+The City of Carlsbad City Council will receive a presentation on the city’s comprehensive update to the 1990 Cultural Resource Guidelines.
+The final document is the Carlsbad Tribal, Cultural and Paleontological Resources Guidelines, and provides a comprehensive approach for the city, consultants, property owners and the public to use in addressing historic, archaeological, paleontological and tribal resources within Carlsbad.
+The final document reflects revisions after receiving comments on the public draft released in July, as well as comments from the Historic Preservation Commission and the Planning Commission.
+The presentation of the document to the City Council is scheduled for the September 26, 2017, City Council meeting.